ragsworks/devcontainers/README.md

 [`^ Top`](#toc)

 ## 📂 [Installation](#-table-of-contents)

-In a strange twist, the installation of this repo happens in a weird order ...

 The very first thing you need to do, is install `nvm` - I'm going to assume you're using Windows 11 WSL2 for this: